-Municipal Police Training Councils Full-time Recruit Academy or an out-of-state equivalent that the State Police will recognize and issue a permanent exemption or;
+Municipal Police Training Councils Full-time Recruit Academy (MPTC) or Special State Police Academy (SSPO)

 Additional Salary Information: $54,675.14 per year.
 An appointment made from outside the bargaining unit (AFSCME) must start at this salary, step #1 of the range or as adjusted in accordance with the AFSCME collective bargaining agreement.

 North Shore Community College is a diverse, caring, inclusive community that inspires our students to become engaged citizens and to achieve their personal, academic, and career goals through accessible, affordable, rigorous educational opportunities that are aligned with our region's workforce needs and will prepare them for life in a changing world.
 NSCC is one of 15 Massachusetts community colleges, which serves the 26 cities and towns north of Boston.
 Since its founding in 1965, NSCC has grown from a single leased building to an urban campus in downtown Lynn and a suburban campus in Danvers, and from five to 80 academic programs of study.
 Nearly 50,000 students have graduated from NSCC.
 The college is accredited by the New England Commission of Higher Education (NECHE).